corda/corda-docs-portal/content/en/apps/payments/payment-service-flows.md

 ## `GetPaymentAgent`

-Returns the current default payment agent, if it has been set.
-The default payment agent can be set through Cordapp config.
+Returns the current default payments agent, if it has been set.
+The default payments agent can be set through CorDapp config.

 ### Parameters